tile38/tile38.github.io/src/website/root/commands/rename.md

 command: rename
 -->

-Renames `key` to be stored under a new name.
+Renames collection `key` to `newkey`.
 If `newkey` already exists, it will be deleted prior to renaming.

-Returns "OK".
+Returns "OK" for success or "ERR" when `key` or `newkey` are actively being used by a geofence or webhook.

 ## Examples